Step-by-Step APT Guide for NIRSpec MOS Deep Extragalactic Survey

 Examining the observations

-1. We see that the observations are broken into four visits.
+1. You will see that the observations are broken into four visits.
 This result is expected, since the four pointings are separated by distances greater than the visit splitting distance (40” for GOODS-S).
 Each will require a separate guide star and MSA target acquisition.

-4. The pre-image availability should say “not required,” since we are using a Catalog based on HST images, and we therefore do not need to take NIRCam pre-imaging.
+4. The pre-image availability should say not required, since you are using a Catalog based on HST images, and you therefore do not need to take NIRCam pre-imaging.

 8. Since this use-case presents a “proposal” rather than a flight-ready program update, and the MOS observations will be flagged in APT for an angle assignment, the program will not execute until STScI assigns an aperture position angle and the users re-plan their MOS observations to that value.